 Agree on the reasons for remote access

 The success of any strategy depends on having clearly defined goals that everyone can agree on.
-Therefore, the first step should be to review the rewards of remote access to your business, ideally in consultation with your employees.
+Therefore, the first step should be to review the rewards of remote access for your business, ideally in consultation with your employees.
 After all, they will be the ones using the new remote access and achieving these benefits will rely on how the team adopts the new processes, so everyone should be positively invested in the outcome.

 Possible benefits for employees may include: